wilko90/Simply-Films/TESTING.md

 ### Benchmark - The website should be intuitive and be consistent with colour throughout

-* On initial contact the user is greeted with a heading that summarizes the website's purpose
+* On initial contact, the user is greeted with a heading that summarizes the website's purpose
 * Consistency in colours throughout chosen by initial colour palette.
 * All interactive features match with aesthetics and are descriptive of purpose
 * Surface is simple and easy to navigate